 - 2 cups jam (in total)

 - Preheat oven to 350°F. Grease a 9"x13" baking dish and set aside.

-- Add flours, sugars, baking powder, cinnamon, salt, and nutmeg to a mixing bowl.
-Add butter and cut in using a pastry blender until the mixture is very crumbly, with crumbs about the size of a pencil eraser or smaller.
-Don't worry if a few are larger - it's not a big deal.
+- Add flour, brown sugar, granulated sugar, baking powder, cinnamon, salt, and nutmeg to a mixing bowl.
+Add chilled butter pieces and cut in using a pastry blender (or your fingers) until the mixture is very crumbly, with crumbs about the size of a pencil eraser or smaller.
+The mixture will not be perfectly smooth.

 - Beat egg well in a separate bowl and then stir into the dough until just combined.

-- Firmly press a little more than half of the dough into the prepared baking dish, taking care to form a cohesive, even layer throughout.
+- Firmly press a little more than half of the dough into the greased baking dish, taking care to form a cohesive, even layer throughout.

-- Add jam in an even layer over top.
+- Spread jam in an even layer over top.

 - Break up and crumble remaining dough over top of the jam layer.

 - Bake for 40-45 minutes, or until the jam is slightly bubbling and the top layer of crumbs is golden-brown.

 - Let everything cool in the pan until it's completely cool.
 Dust with confectioners' sugar (optional) and slice into bars.
 Store in an air-tight container at room temperature.